keighrim/kaldi-yesno-tutorial/README.md

 This section will cover decoding of the model we trained.

-### Graph decoding
+### Merging all FST graphs for a decoder

 Now we're done with acoustic model training.
-For decoding, we need a new input that goes over our lattices of AM & LM.
+For testing, we need a new set of input that goes over our lattices of AM & LM.
 In step 1, we prepared separate testset in `data/test_yesno` for this purpose.
 Now it's time to project it into the feature space as well.
-Use `steps/make_mfcc.sh` and `steps/compute_cmvn_stats.sh` .
+Use `steps/make_mfcc.sh` and `steps/compute_cmvn_stats.sh`.

 Then, we need to build a fully connected FST network.

 ```bash
 utils/mkgraph.sh --mono data/lang exp/mono exp/mono/graph
 ```
-This will build a connected HCLG in `exp/mono/graph` directory.
+This will build a connected HCLG (HMM + Context + Lexicon + Grammar) decoder in `exp/mono/graph` directory.

 Finally, we need to find the best paths for utterances in the test set, using decode script.
 Look inside the decode script, figure out what to give as its parameter, and run it.
 Write the decoding results in `exp/mono/decode_test_yesno`.